How to Choose the Best Sunscreen for Your Skin Type

 • Sit under certain indoor lighting

 One of the first decisions to make when choosing a sunscreen is whether to go with a chemical or mineral (physical) formula.
+When deciding how to choose the best sunscreen, the first crossroad you’ll hit is picking between a chemical or a mineral formula.
 Let’s break down the difference.

 Chemical Sunscreens

-Chemical sunscreens absorb UV rays and convert them into heat, which is then released from the skin.
+Chemical sunscreens work by absorbing UV rays and helping reduce their impact on the skin, which is then released from the skin.

 Key chemical filters include: